• About

 The Royal Navy’s connection with polo has been long and distinguished.
 Polo was played by naval teams in a number of foreign stations as early as the 1860s and in 1874 the staff of Commander-in-Chief Mediterranean Fleet helped to start the Malta Polo Club.

-The purpose of the RNPA is to maintain the game of polo within the Royal Navy and Royal Marines by encouraging new players into the sport.
-The association seeks to promote polo for all ranks throughout the Royal Navy and Royal Marines by making it fun and affordable.
+1. Maintain the game of polo within the Royal Navy and Royal Marines by encouraging new players into the sport.